Dust Collection for Woodturning: Collectors and Respirators

 Chip separator: A cyclone separator upstream of the collector bag (Oneida Dust Deputy and similar) removes chips from the airstream before they reach the filter bag.
 Without a separator, chips pack the bag quickly and the collector loses suction.
 With a separator, the bag fills slowly and the filter stays clean.

 Capacity: For a single lathe, a 1 to 1.5 HP single-stage collector is sufficient.
-If you have a shop vac already, it handles shavings from a midi lathe session adequately.
+The number that actually matters is static pressure, not the CFM printed on the box: a collector rated at 650 CFM at the motor can drop to 300 CFM by the time it reaches a hose 10 feet away, so keep the unit close to the lathe rather than feeding it through a long duct run.
+If you have a shop vac already, it handles shavings from a midi lathe session adequately, and running the hose close to the workpiece during sanding catches some of the dust too.
 The main limitation of a shop vac is that its filter is not fine enough to capture particles below 1 micron, and they pass through and exhaust back into the room.

 A shop vacuum is an acceptable starting point.
 A dedicated dust collector with a 1-micron filter bag or cartridge filter is the upgrade that actually captures fine particles at the source.